Freda - Still (4) SELECT

 Made in MIA Short Film Award

-Made in MIA Short Film Award is a competition for the jury-selected short film under 30 minutes of any genre that features a qualitatively and quantitatively substantial portion of its content (story, setting and actual filming location) in South Florida (Miami-Dade, Broward, Palm Beach and/or Monroe counties) and that best utilizes its story and theme for universal resonance.
+Made in MIA Short Film Award is a competition for the jury-selected short film (30 minutes or less) of any genre that features a qualitatively and quantitatively substantial portion of its content (story, setting and actual filming location) in South Florida (Miami-Dade, Broward, Palm Beach and/or Monroe counties) and that best utilizes its story and theme for universal resonance.

-Awards the filmmaker (director, or writer/director) of the jury-selected best film made by a filmmaker making his or her feature narrative (60 min or longer) film debut.
+Is a competition for the jury-selected best film made by a filmmaker making their feature narrative (60 min or longer) film debut.

 Documentary Achievement Award